Hsien-Ming-Ku/SWUFE-Math/README.md

 !!!
 I put them here just for the convenience of my research program.

 % Good news:
 Dear everyone, recently I plan to post some frequently-used test matrices in my repositories.
+We named this collection as "UESTC-Math Matrix Library".
 I will devide them into "Non-Hermitian matrices", "Complex symmetric matrices", "Hermitian matrices", "Structured matrices" and "dense matrices".
 Then a User's guide will be given and updated.

+!!!!!
+If you intend to use the software, please do not forget to place the proper acknowledgements.
+Or maybe cite them as

+X.-M. Gu, T.-Z. Huang, L. Li, Y. Zhang, H.-B. Li, B. Carpentieri, UESTC-Math Matrix Library based on MATLAB: Linear System and Eigenvalue Problem, Technical Report, version 1.0, School OF Mathematical Sciences, University of Electronic Science and Technology of China, 2016.
+Available online at \url{https://github.com/Hsien-Ming-Ku/Test_matrices}.